dtaipov/KeyChain/source/index.html.md

 After you have installed [KeyChain](https://github.com/arrayio/array-io-keychain/releases/download/0.11/KeyChain.Installer.v0.11.zip), you can start using it with web3.
 Just install the `web3override` library from this [source](https://www.npmjs.com/package/web3override) and follow these simple steps (see the right panel in javascript).

+NB: Do not forget to install the library and require it:

+1) Install the library
+`npm i --save web3override`

+2) Require it
+`const Module = require('web3override');`

+Now you can turn to the right panel where you create a new key with KeyChain and use an overridden web3 function.

 ```json
 //go to javascript
 ```